cchen23/cchen23.github.io/_pages/about.md

   - /about.html
 ---
 <br>
 Hello!
-I'm a PhD student in [EECS at UC Berkeley](https://eecs.berkeley.edu/), advised by [Dan Klein](https://people.eecs.berkeley.edu/~klein/) and [Jack Gallant](https://www.gallantlab.org/news/).
+I'm a PhD candidate in [EECS at UC Berkeley](https://eecs.berkeley.edu/), advised by [Dan Klein](https://people.eecs.berkeley.edu/~klein/) and [Jack Gallant](https://www.gallantlab.org/news/).
 I am interested in the intersection of natural language, cognitive neuroscience, and machine learning.
 I am affiliated with [BAIR](https://bair.berkeley.edu) and have received support from the [NSF Graduate Research Fellowship](https://www.nsfgrfp.org/) and the [IBM PhD Fellowship](https://research.ibm.com/university/awards/fellowships-awardees.html).
 In Summer 2022 I interned at the [Allen Institute for AI](https://allenai.org/) on the [Semantic Scholar](https://www.semanticscholar.org/about) team.

 Before coming to Berkeley, I received a [Fulbright Student Grant](https://us.fulbrightonline.org/) to work on causal inference and neuroscience at [LMU Munich](https://www.uni-muenchen.de/index.html) and [MPI Tuebingen](https://tuebingen.mpg.de/startseite/), advised by [Moritz Grosse-Wentrup](https://ni.cs.univie.ac.at/team/person/107192/).
 I graduated with a BSE in Computer Science from [Princeton](https://www.princeton.edu/) with minors in Neuroscience, Statistics and Machine Learning, and Applied Math.
 There, I was fortunate to work with [Ken Norman](https://compmem.princeton.edu), [Elad Hazan](https://www.cs.princeton.edu/~ehazan/), and [Zahra Aminzare](http://homepage.divms.uiowa.edu/~zaminzare/).